 Only Korea, Japan and Sweden have measurably high rates of fibre-to-the-home broadband penetration (greater than 5 percent), with many countries having a virtually zero penetration rate.

 One would have expected Korea (ranked 18th) to do better considering its hyper-fast broadband but while consumers are lapping up the bandwidth through these advanced data networks business spending on IT lags behind other countries.
 In part this appears due to the dominance of the massive conglomerates (Samsung / LG / Hyundai…) who dominate, leaving smaller companies in the technological dust.

 Korea does not appear to be a top performer in the business arena – indeed, Korean productivity on a per worker basis is much lower than European or North American productivity, and the difference is even more pronounced on a per-hour worked basis given that Korean workers work several hundred hours per year more than their counterparts in Europe.

 This appears to be a cultural / working-style issue as much as anything else.

-In China (ranked 15th in resource & efficiency driven economies) the report interestingly highlights the lack of international bandwidth and tight government control as limiting factors contributing to poor business innovation and creativity.
+In China (ranked 15th in resource & efficiency-driven economies) the report interestingly highlights the lack of international bandwidth and tight government control as limiting factors contributing to poor business innovation and creativity.
 As I previously discussed in 2005 China’s networks have reasonable internal capacity but all the connections to the outside world are severely bottle-necked.
-This makes communications with the “outside” an extremely frusrating experience and has to be part of the reason why China still lags a considerable way behind the innovation-driven economies.
+This makes communications with the “outside” an extremely frustrating experience and has to be part of the reason why China still lags a considerable way behind the innovation-driven economies.